chen42/slides/antiviral.md

   - T&frac12; = 4 h
 - Adverse effect
   - Injection-site pain or infection
-  - Pancreatitis
   - Hypersensitivity reaction (rash, fever, peripheral edema, acute respiratory distress, etc.)
-  - Initial report of increased bacterial pneumonia (but no longer significant after adjusting for monitoring duration)
 - Resistance
   - gp41 mutations may develop when drug is given at suboptimal doses as monotherapy; No cross-resistance with other HIV Agents
   - Ineffective for HIV-2